 911 Basics: Responding to a Heart Attack

 Heart disease is the leading killer in the U.S. Knowing the warning signs of a heart attack and how to respond could save a life.
-The following guidelines can help you make the right decisions and take the right steps when seconds count.
+These guidelines can help you make the right decisions and take the right steps when seconds count.

 Heart attack symptoms

 These may be symptoms of a heart attack.
 Not all of these warning signs occur in every attack.
-Seek immediate medical attention if any of these symptoms occur:
+Symptoms can vary based on your gender and age, and if you have diabetes.
+Seek medical attention right away if any of these symptoms occur:

 Uncomfortable pressure, fullness, squeezing, or pain in the center of the chest that lasts more than a few minutes or goes away and comes back